A topic from the subject of Chemical Kinetics in Chemistry.

 Key Points

-• The rate of a reaction is the change in concentration of a reactant or product per unit time.
+• The rate of a reaction is the change in concentration of a reactant or product per unit time, often expressed in units of mol L-1 s-1.

-• The rate law is an equation that expresses the rate of a reaction as a function of the concentrations of the reactants.
+• The rate law (or rate equation) is an equation that expresses the rate of a reaction as a function of the concentrations of the reactants.
+It is determined experimentally, not from the stoichiometry of the overall reaction.

-• The order of a reaction is the exponent of the concentration of each reactant in the rate law.
+• The order of a reaction with respect to a specific reactant is the exponent of the concentration term for that reactant in the rate law.
+It indicates the sensitivity of the reaction rate to changes in that reactant's concentration.

-• The rate constant is a proportionality constant that depends on the temperature and other factors.
+• The rate constant (k) is a proportionality constant that depends on temperature, the presence of catalysts, and the nature of the reactants.
+It reflects the intrinsic speed of the reaction.

 Experiment: Derivation of Rate Equations